udaykhangura/udaykhangura/README.md

 ### 🚀 What I'm Up To
 - 🌐 **Building my own webpage** to showcase my projects and skills.
-- 🚗 **Exploring Ontario** in my 1988 CRX – it's my favorite way to unwind and discover new places.
+- 🚗 **Exploring Ontario** in my Old Honda – it's my favorite way to unwind and discover new places.
 - 💻 **Experimenting with new tools and frameworks** to expand my technical expertise.

 ---

+### 👨‍💻 Professional Journey
+I've had the opportunity to work on some exciting projects and gain hands-on experience during my internships:

+#### 💼 **John F. Wood Centre – MakerSpace Assistant** (Sept 2023 - Dec 2024)
+Provided hands-on technical support and led student workshops in utilizing MakerSpace tools for prototyping and innovation.

+#### 💼 **EquiLend** – Software Developer Intern (Jul 2024 - Aug 2024)
+Created reusable software testing processes using JUnit and explored testing frameworks like utPLSQL and Oracle Unit Testing.

+#### 💼 **SS&C International Financial Data Services** – Technical Analyst Intern (Jan 2023 - Aug 2023)
+Automated IT operations using Python and Bash, managed server access, and improved system reliability in a financial services environment.

+#### 💼 **Cushman and Wakefield - Client Accountant Intern ** (May 2022 - Dec 2022)
+Developed automation scripts to elimate manual workload for financial reporting, data reconciliation, and client invoicing.

+#### 💼 **Stonewain Systems Inc** – Software Developer Intern (May 2021 - Aug 2021)
+Developed and optimized AutoBot scripts for UI testing, enhancing automation to validate the financial software.

 ### 🛠️ Languages and Tools I Use
 <p align="left">